andyatkinson/andyatkinson.github.io/_posts/2021-08-10-pgbench-workload-simulation.md

 ### Using pgbench

-pgbench allows us to set up a benchmark suite that can be run against a database server.
-The benchmark input is SQL statements.
+pgbench allows us to set up a benchmark set of queries that can be run against a database.
+The benchmark input is SQL queries.
 These statements can be customized to add some diversity into the SELECT statements so that rows are not always selected that exist in the same page.
-We do this by supplying a random value to the lookup column.

 [pgbench](https://www.postgresql.org/docs/10/pgbench.html) is built in to PostgreSQL.
 I run pgbench local on OS X and then make a connection to a remote PG database, which then executes the benchmark.